thinkinglabs/thinkinglabs.github.io/_drafts/five-years-of-public-speaking.md

 As a bonus
 [XP Days Ukraine recorded my session](https://www.youtube.com/watch?v=h4DM-Wa0aDQ).
 I finally had a video of me presenting.
-For some reason it pops up now and then on Twitter.
+For some reason, it pops up now and then on Twitter.
 It almost reached 5.000 views. 🤷‍♂️

 By the end of 2017, [Leena S N](https://twitter.com/leenasn) nudged me to submit at [Agile India 2018](https://2018.agileindia.org/).
 I hesitated because of the travel and the impact on the family.
-Finally, I did, but was thinking we will see what happens.
+Finally, I did but was thinking we will see what happens.
 It turned out I was going to travel to India in 2018. 😳 That was a wonderful experience I am not going to forget.